Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `ORG <address>`

+⚠ When buidling a SDCC relocatable file this instruction can only be used inside absolute areas.

 Changes the current location counter, that is, the memory address in which the output is to be generated moving forward in the target program.

 When assembling absolute code the `ORG` instruction found with the smallest address value is the "base" address of the file, and subsequent `ORG`s move the location counter accordingly inside the output file relative to this base, filling any gaps with zeros.
 For example: